mkapur/sab-2021-doc/_main.md

 The phase plot shows the interaction of fishing intensity and biomass targets (Figure \ref{fig:SPR4_phase}).

 # Harvest projections and decision tables

-Previous sablefish stock assessments have been designated as Category 1 stock assessments.
-Thus, projections and decision tables are based on $P^*$=0.4 and the values of sigma adopted by the Pacific Fisheries Management Council for stock projections.
-The time series of multiplicative buffer fractions that are a function of $P^*$ and the time series of sigmas provide the multipliers on the overfishing limit, these values are all less than 1.
-The multipliers are combined with the 40-10 harvest control rule to calculate overfishing limits, acceptable biological catches, and annual catch limits.
-The total catches in 2019 and 2020 were set at the Pacific Fisheries Management Council Groundfish Management Team requested values, just below that Pacific Fisheries Management Council annual catch limits for sablefish.
-The average 2017-2020 catches were used to distribute catches among the fisheries.
-All forecasts of catches are of total dead biomass, i.e., dead discard plus catch.}
-Current medium-term projections from the base model under the Pacific Fisheries Management Council 40-10 harvest control rule estimate that the stock will remain above the target stock size of 40% of the estimated unfished spawning biomass during the projection period.
+ \textprojections

 # Regional management considerations

 Recent sablefish management has relied upon apportionment of the ACL north and south of $36^\circ$ N latitude using the average estimated differences in biomass from the WCGBT Survey.
-This historical management line corresponds with a recent data-driven analysis of sablefish growth that suggests a difference in growth rates north and south of $36^\circ$ N latitude {@kapur2020}.
+This historical management line corresponds with a recent data-driven analysis of sablefish growth that suggests a difference in growth rates north and south of $36^\circ$ N latitude (@kapur2020).
 The estimates represent the relative distribution of the sablefish population observed by the survey, not the entire population.
 Additionally, it is likely that fish from more northerly regions are migrating into U.S. West Coast waters (pers. comm., L. Rogers), which may bias the survey estimates of the distribution of fish in each region.
 Thus, these results should be interpreted with caution.

 \begin{comment}